AnykeySkyworker/Accordion-simple/README.md

-# DriverPack
-Landing page for HR
+# Simple template of accordion